frconor-ebook/meditations/_posts/2025-11-13-by-their-fruits-you-will-know-them.md

 We can also examine our efforts to preserve presence of God while walking along the street, or while at work and at home, and we can be definite about what needs putting right or improving in our life.

 We can ask Our Lord to help us to make such resolutions.
-It doesn\'t matter if it\'s small, but it should be definite.
+It doesn't matter if it's small, but it should be definite.

 Just as the man who excludes God from his life becomes a diseased tree that will yield bad fruit, so a society that wants to exclude God from its customs and laws causes countless evils and inflicts the most serious harm on its citizens.
-"A State from which religion is banished can never be well-regulated" (Pope Leo XIII, Encyclical, *Immortale Dei*, Point 32).
+"A State from which religion is banished can never be well-regulated" (Pope Leo XIII, Encyclical, *Immortale Dei*, Point 32, November 1, 1885).

 In the system, a phenomenon of laicism appears, with the desire of supplanting the honor due to God.